Eulerian Rotations of Deformed Nuclei for TDDFT Calculations: Application and Results

 Similar expressions are for the rotation of $\beta$ about $\hat{y}$ and that of $\gamma$ about $\hat{z}$.
 In the Basis-Spline Collocation Method (BSCM)~\cite{UW91}, the derivative operators for each coordinate become matrices represented on the lattice and operate on the discretized single-particle states.
 Thus we are able to compute the above expansion far more accurately than can be done with finite-difference discretization.

 In testing this method, we have found that the maximum error occurs for $45^{\circ}$ rotations for each of the Euler angles and is worst for angle $\beta$.
 The reason is that this orientation requires the most significant interpolation accuracy relative to the original code frame (although we are not doing interpolation here, the discretization of a differential equation can be viewed as an interpolation problem) .
 In Table~\ref{tb:M3O} we show the results for the $45^{\circ}$ $\beta$ rotation as a function of the basis-spline order $M$.
 Tabulated are the total HF binding energy, the r.m.s. radius, and the single-particle energies for the least-bound neutron and proton states.
 These results are obtained by recalculating the HF Hamiltonian using the rotated set of single-particle states.
+The description \textit{exact} in the figure captions refer to the numerical values when the symmetry axis of the $^{20}$Ne nucleus is aligned with one of the code axes.
 The results show the cumulative error for the $\beta$ rotation as is done from $0^{\circ}$ to $45^{\circ}$.
 The spline order $M=3$ would be equivalent to using a three-point formula for discretizing the derivative operators.
 As we can see, the results for higher-order spline functions give reasonable accuracy for this rotation.

 In Table~\ref{tb:M3A} we tabulate the cumulative errors for rotating in all three Euler angles for basis-spline order $M=9$.
 Again, while not perfect, the errors are reasonable for this set of numerical parameters.
 The difference of the direct application method discussed in this section relative to the ones discussed below is that the errors accumulate due to the recursive nature of the computations.